 That last part is being able to apply what was learned.
-In our unit studies, we call this the learning part of the lesson.
 They are usually hands-on, independent extension activities.
 This is where your child can really take their learning of the topic and apply it to real-life situations.

 When a child has intrinsic motivation to learn about a topic the learning happens naturally which means they’ll actually remember it and apply it.
 That’s what project-based homeschooling is all about.